silexlabs/Cocktail/demo/market/readme.txt

 To Do
--is there a way to create dynamically lists with a specific cell type without creating a specific list for this type of cell => yes, by sending the cell type to the constructor
+-is there a way to create dynamically lists with a specific cell type without creating a specific list for this type of cell => yes, by sending the cell type to the constructor -create a scrollbar in each list
+-handle resize
+-handle scroll vertically in lists => yannick
+-custom list
+-handle loading n next elements when reachin bottom of the list => check with alex the rss parameters
+ => check also the detail page
+-fade-in when displaying thumbs
+-loading screen (main page & list bottoms)
+-read specs to see if nothing is missing

 Cocktail remarks:
 -when using a text, I always end up using it within a container to apply the styles => could create a helper to emulate a flash textfield